de-shyt/CUB_conspects/3-fall2023/ML (theory and practice).md

   Convolution operation = apply a filter.

-  ReLU is an activation function equal to $f(x) = \max(x, 0)$.
+  ReLU is an activation function $f(x) = \max(x, 0)$.
 This helps the network learn complex features and allows for faster convergence during training.

 - **Max pooling**